 Beyond investigating if the DA system could account for model-data discrepancies in dyland NEE simulations, our second objective was to identify which parameters (therefore, which processes) may be responsible for model errors.
 To address this objective, we performed multiple optimization tests with combinations of parameters related to different model processes in order to identify which processes were most influential in improving the model mean annual NEE and IAV.
 We focused in particular on which processes are responsible for model failure to capture NEE IAV.
 Our focus on improving NEE IAV was partly because of the dominant role dryland ecosystems are thought to play in controlling global C cycle IAV, and partly because we expected that, with the exception of sites that are a strong C sink, eddy covariance estimates of mean annual NEE may be impacted by uncertainties in CO2 flux partitioning.
 We identified three main groups of parameters: parameters related to 1) phenology; 2) parameters related to photosynthesis; and 3) parameters related to all process calculations that occur after gross C uptake (i.e. C allocation, autotrophic and heterotrophic respiration, biomass and soil C turnover and a scalar on the active soil C pool; hereafter grouped as “post C uptake” parameters).
-We split the parameters into these three groups because GPP has been shown to be the dominant control on dryland NEE IAV (MacBean et al., in review); therefore, we expected that optimizing parameters related to one or both of the main two processes controlling GPP (i.e., phenology and photosynthesis) will result in the strongest improvements in NEE IAV.
+We split the parameters into these three groups because GPP has been shown to be the dominant control on dryland NEE IAV (MacBean et al., 2021); therefore, we expected that optimizing parameters related to one or both of the main two processes controlling GPP (i.e., phenology and photosynthesis) will result in the strongest improvements in NEE IAV.
 However, optimizing all parameters related to processes that occur after gross C uptake can also influence NEE; therefore, we included these parameters as a third category.
 The parameters included in each assimilation scenario are: P1 - all parameters, including all three phenology, photosynthesis and post C uptake parameter groups; P2 - phenology and photosynthesis parameters; P3 - phenology and post C uptake; P4 - photosynthesis and post C uptake; P5 - phenology parameters only; P6 - photosynthesis only; and P7 - post C uptake only.
 See Table 2 for a description of all parameters and to which category they belong.

 For all assimilation scenarios we compared the prior simulation (before parameter optimization) to the posterior simulations (after parameter optimization, with different parameter groupings for the different assimilation scenarios) by evaluating the simulations against the site data using standard goodness of fit metrics (root mean square error, RMSE and correlation coefficient, r) at daily, monthly and inter-annual timescales.
 We further attributed what might be causing model-data misfits by decomposing the daily mean squared deviation (MSD) into its component phase, variance and bias contributions.
 The bias, variance and phase indicate the mean difference in flux magnitude, the mismatch in terms of the magnitude of fluctuations, and the seasonality in flux time series, respectively (Kobayashi & Salam, 2000).
 All methods and data are described in Section 2 and the results are presented and discussed in Section 3.